 The advent of bike-sharing services in Oklahoma has undoubtedly provided a convenient, affordable, and environmentally friendly way of traveling and commuting for many people across the state.
 However, with these benefits comes the potential for serious danger, especially if you are sharing the road with automobiles.
+People are often hurt in bike share failure to yield accidents.

 If you have been injured or someone you love has been killed in a bike-share accident in which a driver failed to yield the right of way, the experienced Oklahoma City rent-a-bike injury attorneys of Abel Law Firm are here to help.
 To discuss your legal options and see what your opportunities for financial recovery might be, contact us today at (405) 239-7046.